getsentry/sentry-docs/docs/clients/cocoa/index.rst

 Testing a Crash
 ---------------

-If you want to test the crash reporting you need to cause a crash.
-It would appear obvious to try to make it crash on launch but this is not a good idea because it will not give the Sentry client a chance to actually submit the crash report.
-We recommend to trigger a crash from a button tap.
+If you would like to test the crash reporting you will need to cause a crash.
+While, the seemingly obvious method would be make it crash on launch, this will not give the Sentry client a chance to actually submit the crash report.
+Instead, we recommend triggering a crash from a button tap.

 You can use the following methods to cause a crash: